abdelnaby1/automation-exercise-webapp/README.md

-# test automation exercies using playwright tool with typescript
+# test automation exercise using playwright tool with typescript